pschatzmann/TinyFTPClient/README.md

 ## TCP IP

 The initialization of TCP/IP is pretty much platform dependent.
-You just need to provide your platform specific client implemenation.
+You just need to provide your platform specific client implementation.

 To set up the FTPClient you need to provide a network client as template class parameter: